Following a long and distinguished record over many years, the School continues to provide a research home to outstanding scientists of today.

 Since 2000 several members and former members of the School including Tim Hunt, Martin Evans, Roger Tsien, Elizabeth Blackburn, the late Bob Edwards and most recently John Gurdon have been awarded a Nobel Prize.
 Current staff have received many other awards and some of the most recent are mentioned here.

 In the 2012 New Year's Honours Trevor Robbins was awarded a CBE for services to medical research.
-The Biochemical Society announced that its 2013 award winners include Tony Kouzarides, awarded the Novartis Medal and Prize while Sir Tom Blundell receives the Biochemical Society Award.
+The Biochemical Society announced that its 2013 award winners include Tony Kouzarides, awarded the Novartis Medal and Prize while Sir Tom Blundell received the Biochemical Society Award.
 George Salmond was made a Fellow of the Royal Society of Edinburgh.
 Alfonso Martinez Arias was awarded the Waddington Medal by the British Society of Developmental Biology.
 Together with other colleagues in the University, Tony Kouzarides was made a Fellow of the Royal Society while Kevin Brindle was made a Fellow of the Academy of Medical Sciences.
 Timothy Clutton-Brock was awarded the Royal Society Darwin Medal and Claire Spottiswoode received a L'Oreal-Unesco UK and Ireland Fellowship for Women in Science.
-More recently Barry Everitt was awarded the British Association for Psychopharmacology Lifetime Achievement Award and Sir David Baulcombe received the Balzan Prize for epigenetics.
+Barry Everitt was awarded the British Association for Psychopharmacology Lifetime Achievement Award and Sir David Baulcombe received the Balzan Prize for epigenetics.
 The Royal College of Pathologists awarded its Gold Research Medal to Katherine Hughes.

 On their own web sites Departments celebrate many other achievements of their students and staff in teaching, research and in presenting their work via a range of media.